Eating Concerns in Early Pregnancy

 - Vanilla wafers

 - Have someone else do the cooking.
-Cooking odors can make cause nausea.
+Cooking smells can cause nausea.

-- Avoid eating or drinking coffee or citrus.
+- Do not drink coffee or citrus juice (like orange juice).
 These can lead to more stomach acid.

 - Stop smoking.
 Smoking also leads to more stomach acid.

-- You may take over the counter Pepcid Complete® as needed for:
+- You may take over-the-counter Pepcid® Complete (famotidine, calcium carbonate, and magnesium hydroxide) as needed for:

 - Heartburn

-People who vomit 1 or 2 times a day, but can keep most food and fluids down, can try managing the nausea at home.
-Try:
+Vomiting is common in early pregnancy.
+People who vomit 1 or 2 times a day, but can keep most food and fluids down, can often take care of their nausea at home.

-- Stop the prenatal vitamin (PNV) until you are not having nausea.
+- Stop taking your prenatal vitamin until you do not have nausea.

-- It is a sleep aid.
+- This medicine helps with sleep.
 You do not need a prescription.
-It helps lessen stomach acids.
+It also helps lessen stomach acids.

-- You may take 12.5 mg (1/2 tab) in the morning and afternoon if you need help with nausea during the day.
+- You may take 12.5 mg (half of a pill) in the morning and 12.5 mg in the afternoon if you need help with nausea during the day.

-- It will cause drowsiness.
-Do not drive after taking it.
+- It can cause drowsiness.
+Do not drive after taking it until you know how drowsy or tired you get.

 - It can be taken with vitamin B6.